ioam/svn-history/README.txt

 The result will be a directory named "topographica" within your current directory.

-For read/write access, no login step is needed, and the checkout command is:
+For read/write access, no login step is needed.
+However, you may need to tell CVS to use ssh, because most systems default to rsh, which is almost never supported anymore.
+Just type "export CVS_RSH=ssh" for sh/bash or "setenv CVS_RSH ssh" for csh/tcsh; you may want to put this in your shell startup file.
+The checkout command is:

   cvs -d ':ext:uname@cvs.sourceforge.net:/cvsroot/topographica' checkout topographica

 where uname should be replaced with your SourceForge.net username.
 You will be asked for your SourceForge.net password.
+If instead you get a message about rsh timing out, you have forgotten to do the CVS_RSH command.

 The download process make take quite a while over a slow link, due to the sizes of the files involved, but should only take a few minutes on